Jamal Adams returns to Seahawks practice, and Pete Carroll doesn’t rule out Chris Carson playing vs. 49ers

 Seattle hopes to get back 2018 first-round pick Rashaad Penny at some point in the next week or two, as well.
 But Penny remains out while rehabbing an ACL injury suffered last Dec.
 8 against the Rams in Los Angeles.

-Penny is on the Physically Unable to Perform list and the Seahawks did not designate him as returning to practice, apparently waiting at least one more week.
+Penny is on the physically unable to perform list and the Seahawks did not designate him as returning to practice, apparently waiting at least one more week.

 Rasheem Green, Phillip Haynes return to practice

-Seattle on Wednesday did get back two players to practice from Injured Reserve — defensive end Rasheem Green (stinger) and offensive lineman Phil Haynes (hip).
+Seattle on Wednesday did get back two players to practice from injured reserve — defensive end Rasheem Green (stinger) and offensive lineman Phil Haynes (hip).

 Each can now practice for three weeks before Seattle has to make a decision whether to put them on the 53-player roster or leave them on IR.